haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/prod/single-machine-deployment.md

         php bin/magento maintenance:enable

-4. Apply updates to Magento or its components using the following command pattern:
+4. Apply updates to Magento or its 组件 using the following command pattern:

         composer require <package> <version> --no-update

    **package**: The name of the package you want to update.

-   For example:
+   例如:

    * `magento/product-community-edition`
    * `magento/product-enterprise-edition`

    **version**: The target version of the package you want to update.

-5. Update Magento's components with Composer:
+5. Update Magento's 组件 with Composer:

         composer update